 How to use get_random_bytes() in linux kernel module?

-by viola_gleichner , in category: General Help , 6 months ago
+by viola_gleichner , in category: General Help , a year ago

 How to use get_random_bytes() in linux kernel module?